-I work as an undergraduate researcher, advised by Prof. Dana Randall, on stochastic algorithms for self-organizing particle systems, an abstraction of programmable matter.
-My work includes creating and simulating distributed algorithms based on Markov chains, as well as proving properties of these algorithms.
-Be sure to visit my Research Page for more information about our work and publications.
-My undergraduate thesis will be available here Fall 2018.
+My work as an undergraduate researcher, advised by Prof. Dana Randall, was on stochastic algorithms for self-organizing particle systems, an abstraction of programmable matter.
+My undergraduate thesis, titled Markov Chain Algorithms for Emergent Phenomena in Self-Organizing Particle Systems, is available here on Georgia Tech’s thesis database.
+Visit my Research Page for more information about our work and publications.